christianarg/christianarg/README.md

 - 👋 Hi, I’m @christianarg
-- 👀 I’m interested in NET, Typescript, high performance applications,
+- 👀 I’m interested in NET, Typescript, high performance applications, and in general simple, useful, easy to use & easy to understand code

 <!---
 christianarg/christianarg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.